-1. SIGN ONTO WEBSITE - address: BKKELLMAN.COM

-username: STUDENT password: CLASSROOM
+1. SIGN ONTO WEBSITE - address: BKKELLMAN.COM username: STUDENT password: CLASSROOM

 - 2. READ SYLLABUS on website - 3.
-PRINT OUT ": "STUDENT ACKNOWLEDGEMENT AND AGREEMENT" sign and return agreement to SA\ due 3rd class - 4.
-If you haven't already -WRITE A PERSONAL INTRODUCTIONemail to Barnet
+PRINT OUT ": "STUDENT ACKNOWLEDGEMENT AND AGREEMENT" sign and return agreement to SA due 3rd class - If you haven't already WRITE A PERSONAL INTRODUCTION email to Barnet

 Send me a short personal introduction.
 Tell me where you are from.
-What year you are in.
+What year and department you are in.
 What your interests are.
 What else you're studying and doing this semester.
-Did you take 475 or 507 and from whom?
 Any thoughts or plans you may have for after graduation.
 Anything else you want me to know about yourself.